The Brixham Railway Heritage Trail Project

 Information Sign Boards

-We are planning a series of illustrated signboards along the route, full of fascinating historical facts and pictures of this important Brixham landmark.
+We are planning a series of illustrated signboards along the route, full of fascinating historical facts and pictures of this important local landmark.

-The one pictured here can be found at the top of Rope Walk in Brixham, just opposite the original location of Brixham Station before it was replaced by housing.
+The signboard pictured here can be found at the top of Rope Walk in Brixham, just opposite the original location of Brixham Station before it was replaced by housing.

 Along the way, there are so many stories to reveal and tell.
 These include Brixham’s fishing industry, holiday camps, Mr Fish – the farmer, Agatha Christie, World War II aviation fuel sidings, American Army Engineers and Churston Court.